-Activity title If the world was an apple

-Learning area Math, geography

-Description 0

-for food production and why it is necessary to protect that land.

-What you need one apple per participant

-plastic knife

-Instructions Explain that by using an apple, we will see how much of the earth's surface can actually be used for food production, and why it is everyone's responsibility to protect this soil wisely to make sure it is available to use in the future.
+Activity title If the world was an apple Learning area Math, geography Description There are not unlimited areas where we can grow food.
+With this activity you can raise awareness how little land there is on earth for food production and why it is necessary to protect that land.
+What you need one apple per participant plastic knife Instructions Explain that by using an apple, we will see how much of the earth's surface can actually be used for food production, and why it is everyone's responsibility to protect this soil wisely to make sure it is available to use in the future.
 1. Cut the apple into four equal parts.
 Three parts represent the area of earth that is covered by water.
 The fourth quarter represents the land.

-2. Cut the land quarter into four equal parts:

-1/4 represents deserts

-/ 4 represents mountains

-/ 4 represents land too cold to grow food

-/ 4 represents land where man can live.

-3. Cut the section of land on which we live into quarters:

-1/4 is too wet for food production

-1/4 is too dry for food production

-/ 4 is too rocky or steep for food production

-1⁄4 is available for food production

-4. Hold up the section the is available for food production

-The flesh of this piece of apple represents the land we have paved over or destroyed with toxic and nuclear water and salt.

-5. Peel this last piece of apple and hold up the peel:

-This small bit of peel represents the amount of land available to produce all the food that feeds the world!
+2. Cut the land quarter into four equal parts: 1⁄4 represents deserts 1/4 represents mountains 1/4 represents land too cold to grow food 1/4 represents land where man can live.
+3. Cut the section of land on which we live into quarters: 1/4 is too wet for food production 1/4 is too dry for food production 1/4 is too rocky or steep for food production 1⁄4 is available for food production 4.
+Hold up the section the is available for food production The flesh of this piece of apple represents the land we have paved over or destroyed with toxic and nuclear water and salt.
+5. Peel this last piece of apple and hold up the peel: This small bit of peel represents the amount of land available to produce all the food that feeds the world!
 Class discussion: what does this activity tell us?
 Were you surprised by the results?
-Given the small piece of land on which we can

-grow food, what do you think we should do?

-Evaluation: participants can write a paragraph explaining the results of the activity and what people

-should do as a result.

-Duration 30 min

-Results/outputs Participants will be able to explain how little land there is on earth for food production and why it is necessary to protect that land

-Related to This activity can be used together with the activity of growing apples.
-You can do this activity after harvesting the apples.
+Given the small piece of land on which we can grow food, what do you think we should do?
+Evaluation: participants can write a paragraph explaining the results of the activity and what people should do as a result.
+Duration 30 min Results/outputs Participants will be able to explain how little land there is on earth for food production and why it is necessary to protect that land Related to This activity can be used together with the activity of growing apples.
+You can do this activity after harvesting the apples. gardening activity

-gardening activity

 Activity title Garden markers Learning area Literacy Description Garden markers will help you mark and identify plants in the garden or in containers.
 What you need different materials from cardboard shapes, wooden sticks, rocks (water) colors or waterproof markers list of plants you will have in the garden Instructions You can make garden markers out of almost any kind of material you can find in nature.
 Below are some suggested ideas.
-Duration 2 hours Results/outputs Making garden markers will help to improve vocabulary and spelling Related to gardening activity For planting all types of plants.
+Carrots lettuce potatoes tomatoes radishes Duration 2 hours Results/outputs Making garden markers will help to improve vocabulary and spelling Related to gardening activity For planting all types of plants.